Church notes: Food pantries available at several locations

 The Lutheran Hour is broadcast every Sunday at 12:30 p.m. on radio station KURM-FM (100.3) and KURM-AM (790)

+The choir will be singing the National Anthem at Arvest Ball Park on July 30.
+Game time is 7:05 p.m.

+Helping Hands Work Day is from noon to 4 p.m.
+July 31.

-The Sonday Riders will meet at 2 p.m. this Sunday and July 25 in the front parking lot.
+The Sonday Riders will meet at 2 p.m.
+July 25 in the front parking lot.
 All two-, three- and four-wheel riders are welcome for a leisurely, scenic ride that ends at a restaurant where the group has time for sharing and fellowship.

 Information: 855-0272, bvlutheran.com.